-- Removing the current cap on the business investment tax credit for small wind property and eliminating the current law basis reduction for subsidized energy financing. - Removing dollar caps on the 30 percent residential credit for solar thermal, geothermal, and small wind property and the basis reduction for property that receives subsidized financing through 2010. - Increasing the credit for specified energy-efficient property to 30 percent for 2009 and 2010, up to a per-dwelling limit of \$1500 per taxpayer and modifying the standards for qualifying property. - Increasing through 2010 the tax credit to 50 percent and up to a maximum of \$50,000 (\$200,000 for hydrogen) for business alternative refueling property (gas stations that install alternative fuels pumps that dispense E85 fuel, hydrogen, and natural gas), raising the maximum credit to \$2,000 for individual refueling property, and modifying the definition of alternative refueling property. - Doubling to 500,000 the vehicle limit for the credit for plug-in electric drive motor vehicles.
-(Once a firm has sold 500,000 qualifying vehicles, the credit would phase out over the next year.) - Creating a 10 percent credit in 2010 and 2011 for vehicles that would otherwise qualify for the plug-in credit, but do not because they are low-speed vehicles or do not have four wheels (three-wheeled vehicles and motorcycles). - Authorizing the issuance of additional tax-exempt bonds to fund qualified energy conservation and renewable energy projects. - Modifying the research and experimentation credit to add an additional 20 percent credit for increases in spending on qualified research beginning in 2009 and 2010 on fuel cells and battery technology, renewable energy, conservation, efficient transmission and distribution of electricity, and carbon capture and sequestration. - Reducing the capital recovery period for smart meters from 10 years to 5 years. - Modifying the current law carbon sequestration credit to require that carbon dioxide used as a tertiary injectant be sequestered in permanent geologic storage.
+- Removing the current cap on the business investment tax credit for small wind property and eliminating the current law basis reduction for subsidized energy financing. - Removing dollar caps on the 30 percent residential credit for solar thermal, geothermal, and small wind property and the basis reduction for property that receives subsidized financing. - Increasing the credit for specified energy-efficient property to 30 percent for 2009 and 2010, up to a per-dwelling limit of \$1500 per taxpayer, while capping the credit for certain specified investments.. - Increasing through 2010 the tax credit to 50 percent up to a maximum of \$50,000 (\$200,000 for hydrogen) for business alternative refueling property (benefiting gas stations that install alternative fuels pumps that dispense E85 fuel, hydrogen, and natural gas) and raising the credit rate to 50 percent and the maximum credit to \$2,000 for individual refueling property. - Increasing the credit for plug-in electric drive vehicles to \$2,500 plus \$417 for each additional kilowatt hour of battery capacity between 5 kilowatt hours and 16 kilowatt hours and raising to 200,000 the vehicle limit for the credit, (once a firm has sold the limited amount of qualifying vehicles, the credit phases out over the next year), allowing the credit against the alternative minimum tax, providing a tax credit for plug-in electric drive conversion kits, and expanding credit eligibility to some plug-in vehicles that would not otherwise qualify. - Authorizing the issuance of additional tax-exempt bonds to fund qualified energy conservation and renewable energy projects. - Modifying the current law carbon sequestration credit to require that carbon dioxide used as a tertiary injectant be sequestered in permanent geologic storage. - Raising the tax-free benefit employers can provide for transit to the amount allowable for parking and clarifying that certain transit benefits apply to federal employees.